Mercy Thompson: Character history

-Mercy grew up in Bran's (i.e. the Marrok, a name taken from King Arthur's round table) pack because her teenage mother did not know how to raise her, as she had no knowledge of the supernatural prior to seeing her baby turn into a coyote.
-Her mother had been in a relationship with Joe Old Coyote (a young rodeo rider) who died before they found out she was pregnant.
-Joe Old Coyote was a real person that the Native American god Coyote walked in for a time (more or less making Mercy the 'daughter' of Coyote).
-Hence her ability to turn into a coyote at will.
+Mercy grew up in Bran's (i.e. the Marrok, a name taken from King Arthur's round table) pack because her teenage mother did not know how to raise her.
+Her mother had been in a relationship with Joe Old Coyote who was killed by vampires before they found out she was pregnant.
+Joe Old Coyote was a real person that the Native American god Coyote walked in for a time (more or less making Mercy Coyote's daughter).
+Hence her magical abilities.

-Joe Old Coyote was killed by vampires (who made it look like a car accident) because he had destroyed a nest prior to getting involved with Mercy's mother.
-Coyote claims he got his inspiration from Star Wars.
+Mercy was adopted by Bryan and Evelyn, a human-werewolf couple, who she loved and had a good relationship with.
+When Evelyn died, Bryan committed suicide, leaving Mercy alone at fourteen.
+Outside her foster parents, Mercy had a difficult time in the Marrok's pack, due to being seen as an outsider and not wanting to follow the rules.

-At a young age, Mercy almost ran away with Sam/Samuel because she thought they were in love.
-Bran warned her that he mostly only wanted her as a "Brood Mare" because she could bear him children, unlike female werewolves who cannot carry a child to term.
-At that point she left the Marrok's pack and returned to live with her mother until graduating from college with a degree in history and later finding work as a mechanic for a grumpy old fae named Zee.
+At sixteen, Mercy almost ran away with Sam, one of Bran's centuries-old sons, because she thought they were in love.
+Bran warned her that Sam mostly only wanted her because she could bear him children, unlike female werewolves who cannot carry a child to term.
+At that point, Mercy left the Marrok's pack and returned to live with her mother.
+After graduating from college with a degree in history, Mercy moved to the Tri-Cities and found work as a mechanic.